utdata/icj-cli-tools/README.md

 ## PCs

-For the PCs, I need you to download [Git for Windows](https://gitforwindows.org/).
+For the PCs, I need you to install [Git for Windows](https://gitforwindows.org/).
 After you do, you'll have a program called **Git Bash**, which is the terminal program we'll use.
 Windows is NOT a Unix-based machine like a Mac, so it doesn't naturally understand Unix commands.
 Git Bash is a program that does.

 ![git bash](images/gitbash-startup.png)